Quodatum/xqdoca/README.md

 ## About `xqdoca`
 `XQDocA` is a tool to generate documentation from XQuery sources.
 It makes use of XQDoc style comments and XQuery annotations.

-The outputs can be changed or extended with custom generators that are dynamically located and loaded at run time.
+The outputs can be changed or extended with custom generators or "renderers" that are dynamically located and loaded at run time.

 A paper on this project was presented at [Markup UK](https://markupuk.org/).